Simtestlab/avinGitTraining/README.md

 Sample repo for testing
  main

-Changes do by shreyash at 11 am on 20 jan
+Changes do by shreyash at 11 am on 20 jan….